-Dining on campus offers flexible ways to get your fill and spend quality time together.
+Dining on campus offers flexible and easy ways to get healthy, sustainable food and spend quality time together.

-Geoduck Athletics are a great way for students to get involved, improve skills, build relationships, and have a good time.
+Geoduck Athletics are a great way to jump in, stretch your skills, create new relationships, and have an awesome time.

-The Costantino Recreation Center (CRC), our extensive athletic complex, offers plenty of outlets for fitness, exercise, self-discipline, healthy activities, and general well-being.
+The Costantino Recreation Center (CRC), our extensive athletic complex, offers plenty of outlets for fitness, exercise, self-discipline, and other activities that can keep your body and spirit healthy.

 Evergreen has generous transfer policies and flexible options for attending college, which is perfect for students of all ages, educational backgrounds, and life experience.